-Join us as we speak with real doctors, patients, scientists, and families about medical cannabis.
-Hosts Elana Goldberg and Michael Schaeffer Omer-Man cut through the smoke to have intelligent conversations about medical marijuana, the conditions it can treat, human stories behind that treatment, and the questions we’re all thinking about but never had anyone to ask.
+Join us as we speak with real doctors, patients, scientists, and families about cannabis.
+Hosts Elana Kirsh Goldberg and Dr. Codi Peterson cut through the smoke to have intelligent conversations about medical marijuana, the conditions it can treat, human stories behind that treatment, and the questions we’re all thinking about but never had anyone to ask.

 The Cannabis Enigma is a co-production of The Cannigma and Americans for Safe Access.

 A common issue that is present in the cannabis market is the inconsistency of products.
 As an agricultural crop, it can be tricky for suppliers to deliver the same product to consumers time and again, and this is one of the areas that Michael Backes, our guest for today’s episode, is tackling through his work at Perfect Blends!
 In our chat, Michael shares his personal journey into the cannabis space, and how his history of migraines aided him in discovering the powers of medical marijuana.
 From there, he talks about opening his first dispensary, and the basics of what we currently know about terpenes.
 We also get to grips with some important terminology, before Michael shares a few tips for healthier cannabis use.
 (Listen here)